jpe442/dodateweb/README.md

   - Once signed in to Google successfully, the client is then redirected back to DoDate with an access token embedded in the redirect URI.

-  - The access token is extracted, stored as parameters, then finally validated using another AJAX request to Google OAuth 2.0 API.
+  - The access token is extracted, stored as parameters, then finally validated (tokens expire after 3600 seconds by default) using another AJAX request to Google OAuth 2.0 API.

   - Given a successful validation, the authorization parameters are stored in `localStorage` cache to be used to in making a `POST` `event` AJAX request to Google Calendar API.

- - With the parameters stored, when the user clicks **Sync as Google Calendar Event**, an `event` JSON object that Google Calendar API expects is constructed using an algorithm that takes:
+ - With the parameters stored, when the user clicks **Sync as Google Calendar Event**, an `event` JSON object that Google Calendar API expects is constructed using an algorithm that takes the todo information in conjunction with the current time and returns an `event` object compatible with Google Calendar API.

+ - The event object and the stored authorization parameters `localStorage` are then used to construct and send the `POST` `event` request to Google Calendar API.

+ ---

+[//]: # (Discuss challenges faced and my solutions to those challenges)

 - (a) the current day of the week of the todo, say it's `'M'` for Monday
    - (b) the start time and duration of the todo, and
-   - (c) the current time
+   - (c) the current date-time, e.g `2018-01-28T19:31:56.550Z`

-  with (a-c) determines the *date*
+ and using (a-c) determines the starting date-time string in ISO form, e.g. `'2018-01-28T19:31:56.550Z'` Using (a-c) determines the *date*

- - `localStorage` is accessed and the stored authorization parameters are appended to send the `POST` `event` request to Google Calendar API.

-[//]: # (Discuss challenges faced and my solutions to those challenges)

 [//]: # (Code snippets that show off your best code)